RouleThomas/Akizu_Lab/002_scRNAseq/003__YAP1/labnote.md

 - Confirm expected YAP1 target are deregulated
 --> Send update to Estaras lab

+*NOTE: data downloaded in local from basespace and then imported into the cluster*

 # Quick 1st analysis; data per data